nikkimoreaux/js_monticule.php/README.md

-# Let's aggregate some .js files
+# Let's merge some .js files

 Tired of all these `<script>`?